yashwanthmg/ideal-engine/README.md

 ## 📈 Activities & Recognitions

-- Won TL of the month for exceeding monthly & daily goals.
+- Won TL of the month for exceeding weekly & monthly goals.
 (Prione)
 - Promoted to Sr. Team Lead for succesfully leading & executing projects.
 (Prione)
 - Nominated for employee of the month for project 1 & 2.
 (AD)
 - amazon distribution hackathon 2022 - <a href="https://hack.amazon.com/#adhackathon/ideas/52274" target="_blank" rel="noreferrer">Idea submitted</a>